 2B.
-Underserved Communities Justification (7.5 points)
+Under-Resourced Communities Justification (7.5 points)

-The tools in the Grant Application Guide, Appendix A, are intended to help applicants define an underserved community.
+The tools in the Grant Application Guide, Appendix A, are intended to help applicants define an under-resourced community.

-- Explain how the project area or portions of the project area benefit underserved communities, including Tribal, local, regional, and rural communities as applicable - Explain how the proposed project addresses the needs of the communities and how they will benefit from the proposed project, including if the communities informed the scope of the project - Cite data sources, the tools used, and include a comparison to the statewide thresholds that are established in each tool - Do not exceed the space provided
+- Explain how the project area or portions of the project area benefit under-resourced communities, including Tribal, local, regional, and rural communities as applicable - Explain how the proposed project addresses the needs of the communities and how they will benefit from the proposed project, including if the communities informed the scope of the project - Cite data sources, the tools used, and include a comparison to the statewide thresholds that are established in each tool - Do not exceed the space provided

 2C.
-Underserved Communities Engagement (7.5 points)
+Under-Resourced Communities Engagement (7.5 points)

-See Grant Application Guide, Appendix A. for best practices in community engagement
+See Grant Application Guide, Appendix A. for best practices in community engagement.

-- Describe how the proposed project will engage underserved communities and how the effort was informed by engagement with underserved communities, including Tribal, local, regional, and rural communities as applicable - Include specific outreach methods for involving underserved communities - Describe how underserved communities will continue to be engaged during the next phases after the proposed planning project is complete, including implementation - Do not exceed the space provided
+- Describe how the proposed project will engage under-resourced communities and how the effort was informed by engagement with under-resourced communities, including Tribal, local, regional, and rural communities as applicable - Include specific outreach methods for involving under-resourced communities - Describe how under-resourced communities will continue to be engaged during the next phases after the proposed planning project is complete, including implementation - Do not exceed the space provided